dmarkey/python-athena-udf/README.md

 Each lambda instance will take multiple requests for the same query.
 Each request can contain multiple rows, `athena-udf` handles this for you and your implementation will receive a single row.

 Athena will group your data into around 1MB chunks in a single request.
-The maximum your function can return in 6MB per chunk.
+The maximum your function can return is 6MB per chunk.

 This library uses `PyArrow`.
 This is a large library so the Lambdas will be around 50MB zipped.

 Timestamps seem to be truncated into Python `date` objects missing the time.

 Functions can return one value only.
 To return more complex data structures consider returning a JSON payload and parsing on athena.

 ## Development

 To contribute to this library, first checkout the code.
 Then create a new virtual environment: